Our Contact Form is Temporarily Closed.

 If you’ve discovered a lost, abandoned, or injured chicken, here are steps you can take:

-- Contact local authorities: Report to your council, especially if it’s a common dumping area
+• Contact local authorities: Report to your council or local animal shelter, especially if it’s a common dumping area

 Considering Rehoming Your Chickens?

 First, please reconsider if rehoming is truly necessary.
-Chickens are living beings who form strong bonds with their human caregivers and flock mates:
+Chickens are not disposable.
+They are individuals who form strong bonds with their human caregivers and flock mates:

 If after careful consideration you still need to rehome your flock: